 Although the Icelandic banking sector was hit hard during the financial crisis of 2008 the transformation and restructuring of the banks laid solid foundations for the continuation of highly developed banking services.
 The commercial banking sector now consists of three universal banks, one investment bank, and four small savings banks that operate in the rural areas.
-Total assets amount to ISK 3,334 billion, the equivalent to 140% of GDP in 2016.
-The banks are predominantly funded with domestic deposits that are around ISK 1,800 billion or little less than 75% of GDP.
-Bond issuance has been increasing over the last few years: first and foremost the issuance of contingent and covered bonds.
-Total loans in the banking sector amount to ISK 3,110 billion.
-Icelandic banks have also sold bonds on the international market in recent years and expectations are that international issuance will increase after the final steps in lifting of capital controls has been taken.
+Total assets amount to ISK 3,492 billion, the equivalent to a little less than 140% of GDP in 2017.

 All the major banks have been increasing their funding in European bond markets and that trend has been strengthened with significant improvements in their credit ratings in 2016.
 In March 2017 authorities removed the last remaining hurdles of the capital controls that were introduced in 2008 to stabilise the currency during the financial crisis.
 The lifting of the capital controls on individuals, firms, and pension funds marks the completion of Iceland’s return to the international financial markets.

-The Icelandic economy has been recording healthy GDP growth in recent years spurred on by a significant increase in tourism along with contribution from the export sector.
-GDP growth in 2016 was recorded at 7.2%.
-Robust growth has not increased inflation which was steady, around 2%, in 2016.
-Strong economic performance along with a healthy surplus of current account has led to an appreciation of the Krona in recent years.
+The Icelandic economy has been recording healthy GDP growth in recent years spurred on by a significant increase in tourism along with contributions from the export sector.
+GDP growth in 2017 was recorded at 3.6%.
+Robust growth has not increased inflation, which was steady at around 2% in 2017.
+Strong economic performance along with a healthy current account surplus has led to an appreciation of the Krona in recent years.

 At the same time household and private sector debt has not increased.
 Total loan levels in the banking sector have remained stable although there has been an increase in loans to the tourism sector.

 Since October 2015, the ownership of two of the three major banks has been primarily in the hands of the Icelandic government.
 The government has not introduced detailed plans on how its ownership of the banks will develop.
 Most shares in the third bank are in the hands of private international funds that had been in the creditors’ group of the estate of the predecessor.
-The owners are planning to list the bank at the stock exchanges in Reykjavík and Stockholm before the end of 2017.
+The owners are planning to list the bank at the stock exchanges in Reykjavík and Stockholm in the coming months.
 If those plans materialise it would be the first Icelandic bank to list its shares since 2008.